Last updated on November 10th, 2020

 It was simple and true.
 The apples tasted different, but later, once they had all spilled in my trunk on our way back to Philadelphia, it was hard to tell the difference on sight.

-My friend and I drank cider and ate hot apple cider donuts under the trees (though I must confess I kept glancing up at the picturesque tree, concerned about having an Isaac Newton moment that would result in the discovery of nothing more than what a concussion feels like).
+My friend and I drank cider and ate hot apple cider donuts under the trees, though I must confess I kept glancing up at the picturesque branches, concerned about having an Isaac Newton moment that would result in the discovery of nothing more than what a concussion feels like.

-The trick, I found, was in choosing a very creamy Brie that will melt easily rather than plasticize, and making a pie crust with half butter and half shortening so it’s light and flaky rather than dense and rich.
+The trick, I found, was in choosing a very creamy Brie that will melt easily rather than plasticize.
 I also made this pie with pears in the place of apples and loved it.